Nina-Y/Flight-Scraper/README.md

 Flight Scraper

 Overview

-The Flight Scraper program is a Java application designed to fetch flight data from a public API, filter it based on user-defined parameters, and save the results in a CSV file.
-It also identifies and saves the cheapest flight from the extracted data.
+The Flight Scraper is a Java application that fetches flight data from a public API, filters it based on user-defined parameters, and saves the results in CSV files.

 Features
 - Fetch flight data based on user inputs.
 - Filter flights by maximum price and taxes.
 - Save all valid flight combinations to flights.csv.
-- Save the cheapest flight to cheapest_flight.csv.
+- Save the cheapest flight(s) to cheapest_flights.csv.
 - Handles up to 1 flight connection.

 Program Structure

-Main Class
+Main Class: FlightScraper

-FlightScraper.java
 - Handles the overall program flow.
-- Manages user input, API calls, flight data extraction, filtering, and CSV file writing.
+- Manages user input, API calls, flight data extraction and filtering.

 Key methods:
 - scrape(): Main method to start the flight scraping process.
+- buildApiUrl(): Builds the API request URL.
-- getUserInputs(): Gathers all input from the user.
+- fetchFlightData(): Retrieves the flight data from the API.
-- processFlightData(): Extracts and processes flight data.
+- processFlightData(): Handles the main logic for processing the flight data.
-- saveToCSV(): Saves all valid flight combinations to flights.csv.
+- findCheapestFlights(): Finds all flight combinations with the lowest price.

+Processing Class: FlightProcessor
-- saveCheapestFlightToCSV(): Saves the cheapest flight to cheapest_flight.csv.
+- handles flight processing logic

 Data Models
 - FlightCombination class: